-Wireless broadband (or Wi-Fi) is quickly becoming the norm in almost every household with a broadband connection.
+Wireless broadband (or Wi-Fi) is the norm in almost every home or workplace with a broadband connection.
 With wireless broadband, several people can get online at once, making it brilliant for busy households.

 Want to know more about wireless broadband?
 Read our guide - What is wireless broadband?